ncp38/cs142-s24/labs/lab2/index.md

 ### Submitting the lab

-When you and your partner are done, please turn in the `TicTacToe.java` file and the `TicTacToe.md` file to canvas.
+When you are done, please turn in the `TicTacToe.java` file and the `TicTacToe.md` file to canvas.

--Each Java file you upload should include a header with an assignment title, your name, class number/period, and your teammates' names.
+-Each Java file you upload should include a header with an assignment title, your name, class number/period, and any teammates' names.
 (Your names need to be listed in the questions.md file as well!)

 -Beneath this header include a short description of what you've changed in the file.